opp100/bmw-scriptable-widgets/README.en-us.md

 !["Screenshot"](/screenshots/sc_1.png?raw=true)

 ## How to Develop
-* NodeJS is required，recommend using  [nvm](https://github.com/nvm-sh/nvm) to setup Node environment easily.
+*NodeJS is required，recommend using  [nvm](https://github.com/nvm-sh/nvm) to setup Node environment easily.

+*[VSCode](https://code.visualstudio.com/) is suggested as IDE for this project

-Run following command in you Terminal
+Run following commands in you Terminal
 ```bash
 npm install
 npm start